SymfonyCasts/verify-email-bundle/README.md

 ```
 symfonycasts_verify_email:
     lifetime: 3600
 ```

 #### `lifetime`

 _Optional_ - Defaults to `3600` seconds

-This is the length of time a reset password request is valid for in seconds after it has been created.
+This is the length of time a signed URL is valid for in seconds after it has been created.

 ## Support

 Feel free to open an issue for questions, problems, or suggestions with our bundle.
-Issues pertaining to Symfony's Maker Bundle, specifically `make:reset-password`, should be addressed in the [Symfony Maker repository](https://github.com/symfony/maker-bundle).
+Issues pertaining to Symfony's Maker Bundle, specifically `make:registration-form`, should be addressed in the [Symfony Maker repository](https://github.com/symfony/maker-bundle).

 ## Security Issues